 For this grand Utah national parks road trip, I’m definitely saving the best stop for last!
 As much as I hate to admit it, Zion National Park is completely worth the hype.
 It’s no wonder that it’s the 4th most visited national park in America.

-Learn from our mistake and book tickets for the shuttle in advance.
 All the information you need about the Zion Shuttle can be found here.

 I can’t wait to return to Zion National Park and spend more time exploring this glorious natural wonder.
 There’s no place in the world quite like it, that’s for sure.
 Heads up: The Narrows and Angel’s Landing were closed during our visit — all the more reason to return! 😉